Skip to content

 With the lower eyelid gently everted, I make an incision of approximately one centimetre in the conjunctiva, in the region of the inferior fornix (the fold between the eyelid and the eyeball).
 This incision is made with an electric scalpel, which simultaneously cauterises and minimises bleeding.

-Treatment of fat bags
+Treatment of under-eye bags

 Through this opening, I sequentially access the three fat compartments.
 Each bag is carefully identified, isolated, and treated individually.
 The amount removed or redistributed is assessed in real time, with the patient sitting during the surgery to check for symmetry and the result.

-Redistribution of fat (when indicated)
+Redistribution of fat (when recommended)

 Closure

 In most cases, the conjunctiva does not require suturing — it heals spontaneously in three to five days.
-In some situations, I apply one or two very fine absorbable stitches to ensure proper closure.
+In some situations, I apply one or two very fine absorbable sutures to ensure proper closure.
 There is no external dressing.
 I only apply an ophthalmic ointment and cold compresses.

 Recovery: what to expect after surgery